 How to Modernize Your Performance Management for 2020

 By now, you may be wondering how you can modernize your performance management process so you can take advantage of these benefits.

 1. Establish KPIs to Measure Employee Performance

-A key performance indicator (KPI) is a metric you use to determine how well an employee is doing in their job.
-Before you can start implementing other changes, you need to know what you’re using to measure success in your business.
+A key performance indicator (KPI) is a metric you use to determine how well employees are doing in their job.
+Before you can start implementing other changes, you need to know what you’re using to measure your business success.